Carbon filter for brewing water?

 The city hall is literally at the end of our street.
 I'm going to see if the city well water is chlorinated or they use chloramine.
 I'm hoping simple chlorine.

 Taste some chiled boiled water.
 If that's good it doesn't rwaly mater what they put in it...
-Unless you have a really bad taste in water, but if that's true your taste in beer will match."I don't have TP, but I do have ammo."
+Unless you have a really bad taste in water, but if that's true your taste in beer will match. -

 I like swag.
 That's why I said add one.
 Complicated!